kwoolter/roguelike/README.md

 ## Dependencies
 * Python 3
-* `tcod` - creating and writing to consoles, keyboard events, colours, field of view (FOV) calculations, etc.
+* `tcod` - creating and writing to consoles, keyboard events, colours, field of view (FOV) calculations, random name generation, etc.
 * `numpy` - floor maps and properties.
 Also used by `tcod` library for FOV calculations
 * `pandas` - used for loading in `csv` files that hold the game data e.g. entities, combat items, etc.
 * `pygame` - only used for the `Rect` class